Automated Alignment between Elicitation Interviews and Requirements: : Interview-to-Story Alignment Task

-We define the \textbf{text-to-story alignment (T2SA)} task as follows: given a transcript of an elicitation interview and a set of user stories derived from it, the goal is to quantify the extent to which the stories accurately reflect the information expressed by the participants during the interview.
+We define the \textbf{interview-to-story alignment (\tts)} task as follows: given a transcript of an elicitation interview and a set of user stories derived from it, the goal is to quantify the extent to which the stories accurately reflect the information expressed by the participants during the interview.